Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Stellar population synthesis modeling

 \subsection{Analysis of the stellar populations in 2 dimensions with the {\sc synthesizer} code}

 In order to analyze the stellar populations in Jekyll and Hyde separately, and given that they are blended to some extent, we first attempted a light decomposition of the NIRSpec spectra.
 To do that, we first fitted isophotes to the NIRCam data.
 We then translated those isophotes to the $R=100$ cube (wavelength by wavelength) an separated the emission of Jekyll from Hyde's, fixing the center and position angle to the results of the imaging analysis, and leaving the ellipticity free to account for the worse spatial resolution and distortions of the NIRSpec data.
 Spectra were eventually extracted for all spaxels for which more than 30\% of the full $R=100$ spectrum (sampled with 941 spectral pixels) have $S/N>3$.
-Each spectrum was fitted independently using the {\sc synthesizer} code, and then we merged the ones within the apertures shown in Figure~\ref{fig:rgb} to characterize the global properties of the components of the system.
+Each spectrum was fitted independently using the {\sc synthesizer} code, and then we merged the ones within the apertures shown in Figure~1 to characterize the global properties of the components of the system.
+The choice of data quality for each pixel (30\% of the spectrum with $S/N>3$) ensured that the region analyzed in 2D accounted for more than 90\% of the total flux of the system (enclosing Jekyll and Hyde) as measured in a large Kron aperture.

 The {\sc synthesizer} code \cite{2003MNRAS.338..508P,2008ApJ...675..234P,2024arXiv240108782P} uses BC03 \cite{2003MNRAS.344.1000B} models including nebular emission as described in \cite{2003MNRAS.338..508P}, to simulate bursts described by a delayed-exponential Star Formation History, assuming Chabrier IMF \cite{2003PASP..115..763C} with stellar mass limits between 0.1 and 100~$\mathrm{M}_\odot$.
 The attenuation is modeled with the Calzetti law \cite{2000ApJ...533..682C}.
 We considered timescales $\tau$ between 30~Myr and 1~Gyr, metallicities between 0.2~Z$_\odot$ and solar, attenuations $\mathrm{A}(V)$ between 0 and 2 magnitudes for all galaxies except Hyde, for which we increased the range to 5~mag.
 The stellar population ages are allowed to vary from 1~Myr up to the age of the Universe at the redshift of the sources.